 - Never leave your luggage unattended.

-- Immediately report any suspicious activity, including abandoned bags, to airport security.
+- See something, say something: Immediately report any suspicious activity, including abandoned bags, to airport security.

 - Only use taxis and transportation services with official markings.